 The Company keeps approximately 8% of its cash in US dollars.
-A change in the value of the US dollar by 10% relative to the Canadian dollar would affect the Company's working capital by approximately \$4,000 and its net loss for the year by approximately \$12,000.
+A change in the value of the US dollar by 10% relative to the Canadian dollar would affect the Company's working capital by approximately \$4,000 and its net loss for the period by approximately \$4,000.